Leo's House of Thirst

 Biltmore led the charge for the experimentation and research in the North Carolina Wine industry as Cecil worked with experts from around the world to experiment with various kinds of grapes.
 With Biltmore's investment paving the way, North Carolina wine industry has grown leaps and bounds.

-According to the North Carolina Wine and Grape Council (NC Wine), there are over 500 commercial vineyards and nearly 200 wineries across the state, as well as six designated Appalachian Viticultural Areas (AVA), three of which are in Western North Carolina.
+According to the North Carolina Wine and Grape Council (NC Wine), there are more than 500 commercial vineyards and nearly 200 wineries across the state, as well as seven federally recognized American Viticultural Areas (AVAs), three of which are in Western North Carolina.

 Writer Emily Patrick contributed to this story.